The Bar’s Trojan Horse

 This may prove problematic for many reasons, including the fact that Ashton had already moved (on June 1) to have the entire criminal court record set aside and sealed: To do so is his absolute right under Oregon statute.

-Despite this, the OSB apparently emailed its licensee, the Lane County District Attorney, “urging the preservation of ‘any and all records’” in Lane’s custody related to the dismissed charge against Ashton.
-The OSB also announced its “objection” to any sealing of the court record — although, to be fair, the OSB may not understand that telling the Oregonian is not the same as filing an actual objection into an actual court docket.
+Despite this, the OSB emailed the Lane County District Attorney, “urging the preservation of ‘any and all records’” in Lane’s custody related to the dismissed charge against Ashton.
+The OSB also issued a press release regarding its “objection” to sealing the court record — although, to be fair, the OSB may not understand that telling the Oregonian is not the same as filing an actual objection into an actual court docket.

 Regardless, the above caught my eye, because, as the OSB repeatedly tells victims of their licensees’ misconduct: The Oregon State Bar does not investigate crimes.
 Periodt.